FabioBatSilva/TinyWheel/README.md

   # WHEEL_DEVICE_API_KEY : XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
   # WHEEL_DEVICE_KEY     : XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
-- _The script is going to ask for confirmation before it send the request, make sure you have the proper values in place and entre `y`_
+- _The script is going to ask for confirmation before it send the request, make sure you have the proper values in place and enter `y`_
 - _Your ip address can get blocked if you continue to invoke the api with invalid values_
 - _Keep your `WHEEL_DEVICE_KEY` and other configurations in a safe place you might need then again in the future if you are flashing the firmware again_
-- _This steep in only required if your are using a Pint or XR with +4210 hardware.
+- _This step in only required if your are using a Pint or XR with +4210 hardware.
 With other versions of the gemini you can compute the key but this is not yet supported here.
 [See](https://github.com/TomasHubelbauer/onewheel-web-bluetooth#how-does-the-unlock-flow-go)_

 Now you have the *key* and you can flash the *TinyWheel* firmware to your device.
 Update the `.env` file with the `WHEEL_DEVICE_KEY` you got from `activation.py`